APPLE IS WIDELY EXPECTED to make its first foray into the wearables market this year with the launch of the so-called Apple iWatch.

 We've rounded up everything we know so far about the device, including its rumoured specificatons, release date and pricing details.
 Be sure to keep this page bookmarked as we'll be updating it as soon as we learn more.

-While no details are yet known, Apple is expected to release the iWatch before Christmas, with analysts claiming that the firm hopes to sell 15 to 20 million units before the year is out.
+Apple is expected to release the iWatch before Christmas, with analysts claiming that the firm hopes to sell 15 to 20 million units before the year is out.

 Speculation regarding the iWatch’s pricing is mixed.
 Last year, we heard that the wearable will be priced at $199, but since, one analyst has since claimed that the most expensive iWatch model could fetch "several thousands of dollars."
 However, we'd take that remark with a hefty pinch of salt.